NikhilSrihari/CVIP-and-ML---Handwritten-digits-recognition-using-Logistic-Regression-Deep-Nets-SVM-and-RFs/README.md

 3. Dense NNs and CNNs from Keras and Tensorflow
 4. SVM from Scikit-Learn\

-Finally, an ensemble classifier of the above base models is also built.
+Finally, a max-voting ensemble classifier of the above base models is also built.